VPS plan

 Check ~/.ssh/authorized_keys, user permissions, and your SSH config.

-Base packages or runtime packages were not installed Re-run the dependency step and compare runtime versions with official OpenClaw docs.
+Base packages or runtime packages were not installed Re-run the dependency step and compare runtime versions with current official OpenClaw docs.

 Docker daemon stopped or not installed